tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 treated as an error and be handled appropriately.
 All other aspects of the HTTP response and error handling are inherited from standard DoH.

-Proxies MUST forward responses unmodified to clients.
-Specifically, the HTTP status code generated by Targets must be forwarded to clients unmodified.
+Proxies MUST forward any Target responses with 2xx, 4xx, or 5xx response codes unmodified to the client;
+see {{response-codes}.} Target responses with 1xx response codes MUST NOT be forwarded to the client.
 If a proxy receives a successful response from a target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".

+Requests that cannot be processed by the target result in 4xx (Client Error) responses.
+If the target and client keys do not match, it is an authorization failure (HTTP status code 401; see Section 3.1 of {{!RFC7235}}).
+Otherwise, if the client's request is invalid, such as in the case of decryption failure, wrong message type, or deserialization failure, this is a bad request (HTTP status code 400;
+see Section 6.5.1 of {{!RFC7231}}).

+Even in case of DNS responses indicating failure, such as SERVFAIL or NXDOMAIN, a successful HTTP response with a 2xx status code is used as long as the DNS response is valid.
+This is similar to how DoH {{!RFC8484}}
+handles HTTP response codes.

+In case of server error, the usual HTTP status code 500 (see Section 6.6.1 of {{!RFC7231}}) applies.

 ## HTTP Response Example